Charles Edward Tilburg, Ph.D.

-Dr. Charles Tilburg is the Director of the School of Marine Programs, Director of the Arthur P. Girard Marine Science Center, and a Professor of Marine Sciences at the University of New England.
+Dr. Charles Tilburg is the Director of the School of Marine & Environmental Programs, Director of the Arthur P. Girard Marine Science Center, and a Professor of Marine Sciences at the University of New England.
 He received a Bachelor of Science in Aerospace Engineering and a Master of Science in Environmental Engineering from the University of Texas and a PhD in Oceanography from Florida State University.
 He has twenty years of research and teaching experience in physical oceanography, numerical modeling, and bio-physical coupling of marine systems.
 He has more than 40 peer-reviewed publications and received more than three million dollars in research funding.
 Charles taught in the marine science departments of the University of Georgia and the University of New England before becoming Director of the School of Marine Programs.